 Photo of pot on stove in cooking lab.

-The Department of Nutrition and Food Studies offers a Didactic Program in Dietetics (DPD) for students who are interested in pursuing the Registered Dietitian Nutritionist (RD/RDN) credential.
-To become an RD/RDN, first, you must complete the academic requirements and hold a Bachelor’s degree.
-Next, you complete the 1200 hours of supervised practice at an ACEND-accredited Dietetic Internship program.
-Upon successful completion of your academic requirements and supervised practice, you are eligible to take the RD/RDN examination.
+The Department of Nutrition and Food Studies has a long history of training the next generation of Registered Dietitian Nutritionists.
+Currently, we offer a Didactic Program in Dietetics (DPD) for students who apply and are accepted into the program by June 15, 2025.
+The DPD pathway requires completion of the BS/MS DPD program, followed by 1200 hours of supervised practice at an ACEND-accredited Dietetic Internship program.
+Upon successful completion of your academic requirements and supervised practice, students are eligible to take the RD examination.
 The Commission on Dietetics Registration (CDR) confers the RD/RDN credential upon passing the exam.
-RD/RDNs are required to be licensed/certified in some states.
-This requirement is not applicable in the state of New Jersey.
+RD/RDNs are required to be licensed/certified in some states, including New Jersey.
 Learn more about Careers in Dietetics.
-Effective January 1, 2024, all students who wish to sit for the exam to become Registered Dietitian Nutritionists (RD/RDN), will be required to have a master’s degree.
+Effective January 1, 2024, all students who wish to sit for the RD exam will be required to have a Master’s degree.

 • *The following is the contact information of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics: 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606-6995.
 Telephone: 312-899-0049